 The Accounting Division monitors the fiscal affairs of the County, processing hundreds of thousands of vendor payments annually, administering payroll, and providing financial reports in accordance with Generally Accepted Accounting Principles.
 This division produces the Annual Comprehensive Financial Report (ACFR), a comprehensive and in-depth assessment of County finances meeting Governmental Accounting Standards, and up-to-date interim financial reports on County finances.
 Responsible for accounting for government assets, the Office of the Controller also maintains a construction inspection team that reviews all new construction, renovation, land use development and public works facility construction projects from start to completion.
 Furthermore, the Payroll Section processes the paychecks and compensation of the entire County government workforce.

 Through the Auditing Division, the Controller ensures that the County is achieving honest, efficient management and full accountability in every aspect of government.
 The Controller may audit at any time any account of any agency receiving, disbursing, or authorizing the disbursement of County funds.
 This division performs financial audits, performance audits and attestation services scrutinizing the performance and operations of County departments and their various functions.
-Our Auditing Division is Peer Reviewed.
-Very few internal audit departments are Peer Reviewed, which is a program offered by the Association of Local Government Auditors (ALGA), recognizing adherence to professional auditing standards.
+Our Auditing Division is peer-reviewed, a distinction achieved by very few government auditing operations that recognizes adherence to professional auditing standards.

 The Management Systems Division is responsible for maintaining the County and the City of Pittsburgh pension offices’ financial management software while supporting the Controller’s Office Enterprise Content Management (ECM) functions and sustaining the office’s hardware and software systems.
 This division operates the JDE Service Center, a shared services organization providing County and City Pension office support for the enterprise resource planning system, JDEdwards EnterpriseOne, and the enterprise content management system, OnBase.
 The Service Center accepts more than 3,000 Help Desk calls annually from JDE users within the County.